 Having said that, with type 2 diabetes the most important treatment is done at home; strictly limiting refined carbohydrate and taking regular short walks after meals to stop spikes in blood glucose.
 Likewise using ice and gentle massage between the ribs is something you can and must do, daily if necessary.

 Costosternal chest pain research declares that breastbone discomfort is the cause of roughly one third of people presenting at the emergency room with a suspected heart attack.

 Medical and chiropractic practice often puts doctor and

 patient in a compromising situation.
 If you enjoy reading, you will

-chiropractor Bernard Preston is fired for doing a breast examination on a
+certainly love this book, and the chapter where Bernard Preston DC is fired for doing a breast examination on a

 patient with Tietze's syndrome.
 Ultimately it turned out to be a

-blessing in disguise...
+blessing in disguise.